dynabase/yokanban-cli/CONTRIBUTING.md

 ### Linting

+We are using `golangci-lint` as linter framework that aggregates several linters at once.
+Please consider [integrating](https://golangci-lint.run/usage/integrations/) it as a linter in your editor of choice.

-Ensure your changes follow linting rules
+Before creating a PR, please ensure your changes follow our linting rules

     make lint